Premier Children's Therapy Center

 Leah received a Bachelor of Arts in Psychology and History from the University of North Carolina at Chapel Hill in 2006.
 She continued her education as a Tar Heel and received a Masters of Occupational Therapy in 2008.

-Leah lives in Alpharetta with her husband and has a young son and daughter.
+Leah lives in Alpharetta with her husband and her elementary-aged son and daughter.

 Amy received her Bachelor of Arts in Speech Communications from August State University in her hometown of Augusta, Georgia.
 She continued her education by earning her Master's Degree in Occupational Therapy from Brenau University in 2011.
 Her graduate level thesis involved revising the kinesthesia subtest of the Sensory Integration Praxis Test to make it more engaging to children.